-County lines is a term used to describe gangs and organised criminal networks involved in exporting illegal drugs into one or more importing areas within the UK, using dedicated mobile phone lines or other form of "deal line".
-They are likely to exploit children and vulnerable adults to move and store the drugs and money and they will often use coercion, intimidation, violence (including sexual violence) and weapons.
+County lines is a term used to describe gangs and organised criminal networks involved in exporting illegal drugs into one or more importing areas within the UK, using dedicated mobile phone lines or other forms of "deal line".

+Exploitation is an integral part of the County Lines offending model with children and vulnerable adults exploited to move [and store] drugs and money.
+Offenders will often use coercion, intimidation, violence (including sexual violence) and weapons to ensure compliance of victims.